Large neutrino mass in cosmology and keV sterile neutrino dark matter from a dark sector: Model

 \section{Model}

 For a minimal realization of the mechanism described above, we extend the SM by adding in total $N_{\rm heavy}$ heavy right-handed neutrinos (denoted by $N,N'$), involved in the generation of neutrino masses via the seesaw mechanism.
 A suitable choice for our purposes will be 3 copies of $N$ and one copy of $N'$, i.e., $N_{\rm heavy} = 4$.
 Furthermore, we introduce a dark sector comprising a scalar singlet $\Phi$ and $N_{\rm light} = N_\chi + 1$ generations of light vector-like fermions (denoted by $\chi, \psi$).
 The dark sector particles $\psi,\chi$ and $\Phi$ are charged under a $U(1)_X$ symmetry, which can be either global or local.
 In ref.~\cite{Escudero:2022gez}, it was shown that the gauged version is more appealing than the global one, therefore, in the following we will consider the former case.
+See ref.~\cite{Ko:2014bka} for a different application of a similar model.
 In Table~\ref{tab:fields}, we list the new particles and their charge assignments.

 Further, a $\mathbb{Z}_2$ symmetry is imposed, under which all particles except $\chi_R$ and $\psi_R$ are even, in order to avoid the vector-like mass terms and their interactions with $\Phi$ and $N$.
 (The $\chi_R$ and $\psi_R$ fields are needed only for anomaly cancellation.)
 Thus, the Lagrangian consistent with the charge assignments can be written as